majimboo/fb_createdate_approximator/README.md

 It even caught the attention of the national news.
 [Users report duplicate, dummy Facebook accounts in PH](https://www.rappler.com/nation/263121-users-report-duplicate-facebook-dummy-accounts-philippines)

 The purpose of this script it to approximate when these dummy accounts were created to add context to them.

+> are they old dummy accounts that doesn't have any connection to any of the current events?

 There are a few limitations to this though:

 ### Authentication

 In order to parse information from facebook properly one must be authenticated on facebook.
 I didn't want people to supply their username and passwords so I decided to resort to using cookies.
-I understand that it isn't better or more secure but at-least only those who actually knows what their doing can use the script.
+I understand that it isn't better or more secure but at least only those who actually knows what their doing can use the script.

 ### Usage Limits